sam-tohru/jam_super_spelling_battle_bee/README.md

 This uses SilentWolf back-end for godot games, to basically save user generated words, which will then be loaded in as enemies for other players to battle making this asynchronous multiplayer word game, you move the letters to form a valid word, click battle and fight someone elses word

+BUG NOTICES:
+ 1. Letters in this github version upload will spawn behind the board (works normally on the playable itch web build, but something changed and need to adjust where the letters spawn)